hareshaprajapati/cell-simulator-react/README.md

 ## run the end to end test cases

-To run the application first need to start the app
+To run the e2e test cases first need to start the app

 ### `npm start`